 The Patagonia Storm Racer is an ultralight rain jacket geared towards trail runners and ultramarathoners.
 It also excels in a number of other activities in which weight and minimal packed volume are your highest priorities.
 The Storm Racer is the lightest model in our review and currently, one of the lightest rain jackets on the market.
 It offers decent breathability and performs significantly better than most found in its weight range, like the Black Diamond Fineline and Outdoor Research Helium.
-The only real catch to the Storm Racer is its price tag; at $250, it's one of the most expensive in our review.
+The only real catch to the Storm Racer is its price tag, as it's one of the most expensive in our review.

 Patagonia Storm Racer Review

 Compare prices at 3 resellers Pros: Lightest weight, incredible packed size, excellent freedom of movement and range of motion, breathable, comfortable, hood maintains good peripheral vision